c13n-io/c13n-go/README.md

 ### Suggestions

+#### Arc

+Arc is a social wallet.
+A progressive web app that natively combines messages with micropayments based on Lightning Network and <a href="https://github.com/c13n-io/c13n-go/">c13n-go</a>.
+It is our reference client implementation for c13n-go.
+If you have a c13n node up and running, you can immediately start using Arc here: https://c13n-io.github.io/arc/

 #### BloomRPC

 BloomRPC is an application that allows you to query gRPC services.
 You can download it [here](https://github.com/uw-labs/bloomrpc).